MicrosoftDocs/win32/desktop-src/WmiSdk/using-the-system-registry-provider-as-a-property-provider.md

 ---
-Description: 'You can use the System Registry Provider as either an instance or a property provider.'
+Description: You can use the System Registry Provider as either an instance or a property provider.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '0a8198c0-57c1-4d96-9965-3867c8c0e738'
+ms.assetid: 0a8198c0-57c1-4d96-9965-3867c8c0e738
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Using the System Registry Provider as a Property Provider
+title: Using the System Registry Provider as a Property Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Using the System Registry Provider as a Property Provider